MrQR-me/docs/index.md

 ## Creating & Duplicating Forms
 {: .text-purple-000 }
-**The Form Buiding addon is not available for personal sites and will appear when you subscribe to a open site**
+**The Form Buiding addon is not available for Personal Sites and will appear when you subscribe to an Open Site.**
 ![Index](/assets/images/V3/Creating_Forms.png "Form Creation")

 [Back to Top](https://docs.mrqr.me/index)